maiku1008/sudoku/API.md

 ## API

-Run with `-server` flag to run a local webserver exposing API endpoints which wrap doku's main functions; useful for creating a full stack web application.
+Run with `-server` flag to run a local webserver exposing API endpoints which wrap sudoku's main functions; useful for creating a full stack web application.

 ```
-./doku -server
+./sudoku -server
 Starting the server on port: 8080
 ```